 - Activities that will continue until a point of time and will finish at that point of time: I will leave my office at 6 o'clock.
 By then I will have been working on my computer all day.

 - Future plans: I am going to buy a new house.
-Predictions: Be careful!
+Predictions based on evidence: Be careful!
 You are going to fall.

 - Timetables: The train leaves at 3.35.

 - Future arrangements: I am leaving on Monday.